Summary of Benefits for Boston Medical Center Interns,

 The Hospital pays for the limited license for all House Officers.

-Effective February 5, 2012, House Officers shall pay $84.46 per month to participate in the monthly parking program.
+House Officers participating in the monthly parking program shall pay $84.46 per month.
 Payroll deduction on a pre-tax basis is available.

 Occasional parking is available.
 House Officers may purchase a packet of twelve (12) stickers.
 House Officers shall pay 50% of the rate set for these packets by the Office of Parking and Transportation Services, but in no event shall the cost of such packet be less than monthly parking cost to the House Officers.
 House Officers shall be limited to the purchase of four (4) subsidized parking packets per year.